You make our work possible. Please help us continue.

 • Presentation from Dr. Jeff Looney, Editor of The Papers of Thomas Jefferson: Retirement Series

-11am: Kids activities, French lessons, games, food, and wine tastings open and are available throughout the day
+11am: Kids activities, French lessons & games, shopping, food and wine for purchase, and wine tastings available throughout the day

 As the 50th anniversary of the Revolution approaches, famous Revolutionary War hero Lafayette returns to America from France.
 Welcome him to Monticello, witness his reunion with dear friend Thomas Jefferson, and reflect on America's promises of liberty and equality as these Founders look to the future.

-Performed by Bill Barker, Mark Schneider, Nicole Brown, and Jamar Jones.
+Performed by Bill Barker, Charles Wissinger, Nicole Brown, and Jamar Jones.
+Music provided by David McCormick, Early Music Access Project.

 12:00pm: Lightning Talk, Lafayette's Return to Albemarle